ceLLMate: Sandboxing Browser AI Agents: Introduction

+A sandboxing framework relies on policies that define what actions are allowed.
+A policy involves three aspects: (1) who creates it?
+(2) when is it created?
+(3) how is it created?
+There is a large design spectrum of policy architectures that needs to be explored to answer these questions~\cite{iqbal,camel-cua,fides,shi2025progent}. \cellmate is independent of policy architecture --- it will enforce policies as long as they adhere to our agent sitemap guidelines.
+However, in the interest of prototyping an end-to-end system that can protect users today, we design and implement a discretionary policy mechanism on top of \cellmate.

+We take inspiration from existing successful policy/permission designs in smartphone and web systems.
+Just like web developers today define OAuth permissions for REST APIs or the Android designers defined permissions for system resources, we expect that web app developers will define similar policies over the HTTP resources identified in the agent sitemap.
+For our running example of purchasing an item on Amazon, an example policy might be defined for the HTTP method that performs the checkout and will have semantics of ensuring that the purchase price is less than a configurable value.
+Based on this developer-provided universe of policies, the \cellmate policy architecture solves the problem of \textit{policy selection}: given a natural language user task, select and instantiate the policies that best match the user's current task.

-\textbf{Contributions.} \begin{itemize} \item We design the first systems-level sandboxing framework, \cellmate, for browser-using agents that requires co-operation from various stakeholders in the ecosystem: users, browsers and webapp developers.
-The user specifies natural language tasks, webapp developers define agent sitemaps and policies, and browsers enforce policies at the HTTP level.
+\textbf{Contributions.} \begin{itemize} \item We design the first systems-level sandboxing framework, \cellmate, for browser-using agents that requires cooperation from various stakeholders in the ecosystem: users, browsers, and web app developers.
+The user specifies natural language tasks, web app developers define agent sitemaps, and browsers enforce policies at the HTTP level.
 The various components of the framework align with the interests of each stakeholder.
-For instance, webapp developers want their users to be protected and so they are motivated and are equipped to create agent sitemaps and associated policy sets.
+For instance, web app developers want to protect their users, so they are motivated and equipped to create agent sitemaps.

-\item We instantiate \cellmate for Chrome by structuring it as a browser extension that enforces policies by compiling them to fast lookup tables that execute at the HTTP layer.
+\item We instantiate \cellmate for Chrome by structuring it as a browser extension.
 Our design and implementation is agent-agnostic and can protect users independent of the specific BUA being used.

-\item We create a policy selection benchmark and characterize the ability of modern reasoning LLMs to automatically select and specialize policies for user tasks specified in natural language.
+\item We design and implement a policy layer on top of \cellmate to show its flexibility and applicability in protecting users today.
+We create a policy selection benchmark and characterize the ability of modern reasoning LLMs to automatically select and specialize policies for user tasks specified in natural language.
 Our evaluation shows that state-of-the-art LLMs can perform the policy selection and instantiation task with a high overall accuracy above 94\% across all task categories. \end{itemize}